corda/corda-runtime-os/wiki/Re-registration.md

 Currently, updates to the member-provided context are limited to custom properties only.
 That is, a member may only add/remove/edit properties with the "ext." prefix.
 Changes to the Corda platform properties (keys with "corda." prefix) are not supported at the moment.

-A member may inspect its current member-provided context by either by performing a member lookup, or by looking up its latest registration request.
+A member may inspect its current member-provided context either by performing a member lookup, or by looking up its latest registration request.
 For example, to look up Alice:
 <details>
 <summary>Bash</summary>